idiv-biodiversity/iCodeQA/README.md

 We want to assure you that this is a safe space to ask without judgments, irrespective of your experience.
 Moderation can be done on a voluntary basis by anyone who becomes an administrator of this repository.

+## How to create an "issue" / Ask a question

 This is a public repository.
 One can create a GitHub account [here](https://github.com/signup).
 Then, anyone with a GitHub account can open an issue like this: